LoyolaChicagoBooks/introcs-csharp/rst/whilestatements.rst

 **Analysis**:
 We have seen that we can produce a regular sequence of numbers in a loop.
-The "Blastoff!" part does not fit the pattern, so it must be a *separate* part after the loop.
+The "Blastoff!" part does not fit the pattern, so it is logically a *separate* part after the loop.
 We need a name for the number that decreases.
 It can be ``time``.
 Remember the general rubric for a ``while`` loop: